Mershana/odin-recipes/README.md

 #### Usage

-Designed for beginners who want to consolidate their knowledge of HTML.
+Designed for beginners who want to consolidate their knowledge of HTML and CSS.

 > Food tastes better when you eat it :doughnut: